circlefin/verite/packages/docs/verite/issuers/issuer-registry-pvp.md

 ## Design

-The NVP issuer registry will be stored off-chain as a JSON file in Verite gihub repo (similar to Verite credential schemas and processes).
+The PVP issuer registry will be stored off-chain as a JSON file in Verite gihub repo (similar to Verite credential schemas and processes).

 The structure, usage, semantics, and lightweight governance is described here.

-All is to be interpreted as experimental for NVP and subject to revision.
+All is to be interpreted as experimental for PVP and subject to revision.

 ### Roles